 All of his designs appear to be subsonic, which allows non-exotic composites to be used in wing and fuselage design without concern for high skin temperatures.

-One of the nice things about composites is that they’re hail-resistant (hailstones just rebound) unlike painted aluminum.
-However, it takes discipline to realize weight savings over metal, and long-term maintenance of composites is still an open question.
+One of the nice things about composites is that they’re hail-resistant (small hailstones just rebound) unlike painted aluminum.
+However, it takes discipline to realize weight savings over metal for structural-related components, and long-term maintenance of composites is still an open question.

 W: Burt Rutan

 Composites: Tips for working on Cirrus composite structures

 A Hailstorm Completely Obliterated This American Airlines Plane

 avweb.com: ‘Secret’ Model 401 Airplane Stops At FBO